fareshehri/wrshh/README.md

 # Wrshh

-Wrshh is a flutter app, which help customers schedule routine maintenance appointments and supports workshops with appointments creating.
+Wrshh is a flutter app, which support workshops with making appointments and reports, and assist consumers with scheduling routine maintenance appointments.